 Base Gravy Mark II

 Cassia bark (or cinnamon powder) is given the chance to play a minor supporting role – an extra that’s not especially noticeable except by its absence.
-NOTE: Don’t forget to remove the cassia bark before blending the base.
+NOTE: Don’t forget to remove the cassia bark before blending the base gravy.

 Key to this base is the use of my new bassar mix powder.
 One of the components of this new mix is bassar curry powder, a commercially available Pakistani spice blend which has a heavier proportion of pungent spices than mild madras curry powder, not least amongst which is chilli powder.